Last Updated on April 14, 2026 by Luis Cooper

 I used “Track Run” with dual-band off (All-Systems only).

-Lane detection and lap distances were consistent set after set; splits matched my footpod within a second.
+Lane detection and lap distances were consistently set after each set; splits matched my footpod within a second.

 City long run: